Chakradhar-Chinni/Chakradhar-Chinni/README.md

 - 👋 Hi, I’m Chakradhar Chinni
 - I'm a pre-final a year student
 - 👀 I’m interested in Networking and Java Full Stack Development
-- 🌱 I’m currently working on Django and Chrome Extensions
+- 🌱 I’m currently working on Java Full Stack Development
 - 💞️ I’m currently working as a TCW intern at geeksforgeeks
 - 📫 Let's connect on linkedin.com/in/chakradharchinni
 - Talk to me at : chakradharcse872@gmail.com